Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 so that the wavelength dependence of dust opacity enters through $A_{\lambda}$ without requiring explicit specification of the extinction or absorption cross sections.
 Here $L_{\rm abs}$ should be interpreted as the bolometric power removed from the incident spectrum along a representative dust-obscured line of sight; the total power reprocessed by dust is then reduced by the global covering factor $C_{\rm dust}$.

 We assume a power-law radial density profile for the dusty gas,

 and construct the (unnormalized) re-emitted spectrum as a superposition of modified blackbodies,

 where we adopt an effective opacity law $\kappa_\nu \propto \nu^{p}$ with $p \simeq 0$.
-While our inferred attenuation curve is relatively flat ($R_V = 4$) and lacks a pronounced 2175\,\AA\ bump -- suggesting a deficit of small carbonaceous particles and a bias toward larger grains in the UV/optical absorbing dust \citep[e.g.,][]{Gaskell2004,Maiolino2001dust1,Maiolino2001dust2} -- this graybody approximation for the infrared emission is physically motivated by optical depth rather than intrinsic grain size.
-Given the extreme compactness and high column densities expected in the nuclei of these sources, the dust is likely distributed in dense, optically thick clumps \citep[e.g.,][]{Nenkova2008}.
-In this regime, the dust distribution can become optically thick even at far-infrared wavelengths.
-Because the emission is dominated by the optically thick surfaces of these clouds, radiative transfer effects and the superposition of clumps at various temperatures dilute intrinsic compositional spectral signatures.
-This effectively flattens the observed emissivity index to $p \simeq 0$, regardless of the intrinsic optical properties of the individual dust grains ($p \approx 2$ in the diffuse ISM), making the emergent infrared continuum well-approximated by a graybody.
+This graybody approximation is motivated by the expected optical thickness of the dusty medium rather than by the intrinsic optical properties of the grains.
+Given the extreme compactness and high column densities inferred for these sources, the dust is likely distributed in dense, optically thick clumps \citep[e.g.,][]{Nenkova2008}.
+In this regime, the emission is dominated by the optically thick surfaces of the clouds, while radiative transfer effects and the superposition of clumps spanning a range of temperatures dilute intrinsic compositional spectral signatures.
+The resulting infrared continuum is therefore well approximated by a graybody with an effective emissivity index $p\simeq0$, even if the individual grains have a steeper intrinsic emissivity ($p\approx2$ in the diffuse ISM).

 Finally, we set the normalization by requiring that the integrated dust emission equals a fraction $C_{\rm dust}$ of the absorbed luminosity,